akasimo/binance-liquidations-data/README.md

 This project scrapes liquidation events from Binance Liquidations Websocket feed and stores them in a PostgreSQL database.
 It uses Docker to manage the environment and dependencies.

+Usage:

+- Create a .env file
-Just run `docker-compose up` to start the scraper.
+- Run `docker-compose up`

-Start with example queries to use the results.
+Start with example queries to see the results.

 ## TODO